mozsakalli/Cava/README.md

 # Cava

-Cava is a compiler for Java bytecode to plain C codes targeting Ios, Android and OsX,Linux,Windows soon...
+Cava is a compiler for Java bytecode to plain C code targeting Ios, Android and OsX,Linux,Windows soon...

 Big inspiration comes from RoboVM and MobiVM fork.